Sumeeth11/PayrollSystem/README.md

 A **Java-based payroll management system** built with **JDBC and MySQL**, designed for both **Admin** and **Employee** roles.
 It provides secure login, salary calculation, CRUD operations on employees, reporting, and CSV export.
-This project demonstrates **Core Java, JDBC, database integration, role-based access, and error handling** — ideal for fresher-level resumes and interviews.
+This project demonstrates **Core Java, JDBC, database integration, role-based access, and error handling**